Home Sun, Moon & Space March Equinox

 Between 2020 and 2048, March 19 equinoxes will happen every leap year in Central, Pacific, and Mountain time zones in the United States.
 In the same period, the years between the leap years will see a March 20 equinox.

-In 2024, the March equinox will fall on March 19 in all time zones in the United States.
-This will be the earliest spring equinox in the country since 1896.
+In 2024, the March equinox fell on March 19 in all time zones in the United States.
+Another March 19 equinox will happen in 2028, and this will be the earliest spring equinox in the country since 1896.

 In locations that are ahead of UTC, the March equinoxes this century will fall on March 19, 20, or 21.